troclaux/notes/aws.md

 - use tags and cost allocation tags for easy management and billing
 - iam guidelines: MFA, least-privilege, password policy, password rotation
 - config to record all resources configurations and compliance over time
-- cloudformation to deploy stacks acrosss accounts and region
+- cloudformation to deploy stacks across accounts and region
 - trusted advisor to get insights, choose a support plan adapted to your needs
   - support plan: subscription for trusted advisor features
     - basic/free, developer, business, enterprise